 New cases of cervical cancer, 2014, UK

 Deaths from cervical cancer, 2014, UK

 Survive cervical cancer for 10 or more years, 2010-11, England and Wales

-- There were around 3,100 new cases of cervical cancer diagnosed in the UK in 2011, that is more than 8 women every day.
+- There were around 3,200 new cases of cervical cancer in the UK in 2014, that’s around 9 cases diagnosed every day.

 - In Europe, around 58,400 new cases of cervical cancer were estimated to have been diagnosed in 2012.
 The UK incidence rate is 12th lowest in Europe.

 - Worldwide, more than 527,000 women were diagnosed with cervical cancer in 2012, with incidence rates varying across the world.

 - There were around 31,800 new cases of in situ cervical carcinoma in the UK in 2014, that’s 87 cases diagnosed every day.

 - More than half (54%) of in situ cervical carcinoma cases in the UK each year are diagnosed in females under the age of 30 (2012-2014).